Which place is cheaper, Melbourne or Darwin?

 Darwin is a little warmer than Melbourne in the summer.
-The temperature in Darwin is usually 29°C (83°F) in January, and Melbourne stays around 20°C (68°F).
+The daily temperature in Darwin averages around 29°C (83°F) in January, and Melbourne fluctuates around 20°C (68°F).

 In Melbourne, it's very sunny this time of the year.
 In the summer, Darwin often gets less sunshine than Melbourne.
 Darwin gets 173 hours of sunny skies this time of year, while Melbourne receives 271 hours of full sun.